You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 You are viewing the article in preview mode.
 It is not live at the moment.

-REMINDER: Create & Log in to your HappyFox account to gain access to ALL LWG Knowledge Base information.
+REMINDER: Register or log in to your HappyFox account to gain access to ALL LWG Knowledge Base information.

 Home > Payroll > Pay Statements & Understanding My Pay > Why Is My Net Pay Lower Than Expected?